guitarvydas/rwb/README.md

 Maybe we would want to use `[]` or maybe `.` for the sub-matches.

-There is a plethora of choice.
+There is a plethora of choices.

-Let's stick to low-hanging fruit first.
+Let's stick to the low-hanging fruit first.

 Syntax is cheap.

 We can always write a pre-filter later, if it seems worth the time.

-## One Solution
+## One Possible Solution

 Let's think about building a tool that allows us to write matches and "do that" code as above.

 The tool converts our new syntax into valid Racket code.

-I like to call "new syntax" a _notation_.
+I like to use the term _notation_ instead of the phrase "new syntax".
 A SCN - Solution-Centric Notation - to be exact.

 The tool will convert the de-noised pattern into an internal form:
 ```